- Things to Do

 - Plan Your Trip

 We're thrilled about this much-anticipated rail trolley update!
-After being out of service for more than 10 years, the Galveston Island Trolley will open to passengers this summer.
+After being out of service for more than 10 years, the Galveston Island Trolley will open to passengers very soon.

 Three of the four historic trolleys have been beautifully restored after getting damaged during Hurricane Ike, and visitors to the island will soon see the charming historic rail trolleys traversing through downtown Galveston.